brendan-donegan/lp-helpers/README.md

 ## lp-recipe-build

 Kicks off a recipe build for a branch in Launchpad which has an associated recipe.
 Specify the branch and it will pick the recipe to use (or show you your options if there is more than one).
 Use `lp-recipe-build --help` for more information.

+## lp-clean-branches

+Do some housekeeping of branches stored on disk.
+If they have been merged then delete them.